mheirendt/CS-Extensions/Selenium/README.md

     { ....
     ```

-    The ExtendedChromeDriver does this for you upon instantsiation with no need to pass options.
+    The ExtendedChromeDriver does this for you upon instantiation with no need to pass ChromeOptions
+    as parameter.